Difflugia mammillaris Penard, 1893

 Syn.: Difflugia brychtai Stepanek, 1967

 Ecology: Freshwater; different water types.
-Common species in sediments and detritus; when present, it is abundant.
+In sediments and detritus.

 This species resembles Difflugia elegans, but that species doesn’t have a rounded protuberance.
 It can also be confused with Difflugia varians.
-It was also described by Stepanek (1967) as D. brychtai.
+It was also described by Stepanek (1967) as D. brychtai, and by Todorov & Golemansky (1998) as Pentagonia shablensis.